Priyanshu-CODERX/extended-reality-roadmap/README.md

 | UX Design Principles of ARCore| <a href="https://developers.google.com/ar/designfundamentals">User Experience Design Guidelines for Augmented Reality</a>|
 | Setup AR Foundation and AR Core | <a href="https://learn.unity.com/tutorial/setting-up-ar-foundation#">Setup AR Foundation and AR Core for Markerless Augmented Reality Development with Unity Engine</a> |

-To ensure a smooth build process for AR Core applications in Unity Engine, it is recommended to use the IL2CPP scripting backend instead of Mono.
+<b>Developer Tip 3 ⚒️: </b>To ensure a smooth build process for AR Core applications in Unity Engine, it is recommended to use the IL2CPP scripting backend instead of Mono.
 Additionally, make sure to enable ARM64 support for supporting 64Bit Architecture for your target platform.
 This will help avoid any potential errors during the build process.

 | Topic | Resources |
 | ------- | -------|